 Opportunities for employment have picked up with the building of new state and federal prisons which have infused new revenue into the community.
 Restoration of the Welch downtown area is moving forward, and locals are working hard to renovate their community.

 Fracking in Southern West Virginia is also providing new employment opportunities.
-Home grown energy and jobs are great, but a high cost has been paid by some landowners, gas drilling workers, and even those who have had to live with contaminated water supplies.
+Home-grown energy and jobs are great, but a high cost has been paid by some landowners, gas drilling workers, and even those who have had to live with contaminated water supplies.

 McDowell County West Virginia Injury Attorneys

-From our offices in Morgantown, our lawyers are well situated to represent victims and their families in communities throughout the coal, timber and industrial industries operating in Southern West Virginia.
+From our offices in Morgantown, our lawyers are well situated to represent victims and their families in communities throughout the coal, timber, and industrial industries operating in Southern West Virginia.

-Jeff Robinette and the Robinette Legal Group will work with you to help you recover the maximum money damages you are entitled after an industrial accident or construction job site accident.
+Jeff Robinette and the Robinette Legal Group will work with you to help you recover the maximum money damages you are entitled to after an industrial accident or construction job site accident.

 As former insurance defense trial lawyers, we know how to investigate accidents to determine the actual cause of the accident and the full extent of damages.
-If we determine there is another party that caused the accident, we aggressively pursue full and fair money damages, while you continue to receive the workers’ comp benefits you have earned for your on the job injury.
+If we determine there is another party that caused the accident, we aggressively pursue full and fair money damages, while you continue to receive the workers’ comp benefits you have earned for your on-the-job injury.

 We have experience representing clients in workplace injury claims involving: Construction site injuries, coal mining injuries, fracking injuries, toxic exposure, work truck accidents, industrial accidents, as well as brain, spine, and loss of limbs.